hhuss2/Study-Hub-Chat-App/README.md

 ### Room Creation and Switching

 1. **Create a New Room**
-   - Click on the "Create Room" button.
-   - Enter the room name and click "Create".
+   - Enter the room name and click "Create Room".
    - The new room will be added to the list of chat rooms.

 2. **Switch Between Rooms**